marco-buratto/signage-orchestrator/README.md

         }
     }

-Is displayed, the communication is ok, so the player *is* correctly connected to the Orchestrator.
+is displayed, the communication is ok, so the player *is* correctly connected to the Orchestrator.
+Re-check all the previous steps if the player is still not visible on the Orchestrator GUI.